sjbennett123/gloryforthefist/content/rules/playtest/playtest_racial_traits.md

 ### Break Charm

-This feature works exactly like the racial skill listed above it and is granted to races with this feature for free.
+This feature works exactly like the racial skill listed above it and is granted for free to races that have this feature.